 Take your sleep seriously

-I want to place sleep on the top of this list for several reasons.
+I want to place sleep at the top of this list for several reasons.
 First of all, it is completely free.
 Secondly, it is very very often neglected by a lot of people.
 And thirdly, it is indeed a very effective way to get healthier and younger skin around your eyes.
 And at the same time help preserve strong eye muscles.

 As explained above, droopy eyelids are quite common when someone doesn’t get enough sleep.
 Since this can impair the function of the eyelid muscles.
 And on top of that, a lack of sleep depresses the production of collagen, elastin, and hyaluronic acid.

-With quality sleep, your muscles will perform at their best, and help keep your eyelids in place.
+With quality sleep, your muscles will perform at their best and help keep your eyelids in place.
 Your skin will also look and feel more tight and glowy, thanks to the improved production of skin proteins and hyaluronic acid.
 Plus increased circulation and lymphatic drainage.

 All of this is in particular important for the very delicate skin around the eyes.
 So I cannot emphasize enough how important sleep is.
-By starting to prioritize your Beauty Sleep, your eyes (and surrounding skin and muscles) will get a natural lift.
+By starting to prioritize your beauty Sleep, your eyes (and surrounding skin and muscles) will get a natural lift.

 If you want to learn more about the skin benefits of sleep, my post about Beauty sleep will explain more.
 It will also guide you on how to improve your sleep if you are struggling with getting enough of it.